The Public Paperfolding History Project

 x

-The Plates are included in the analysis.
-The full text of the chapter about 'Das Falten' is given at the foot of the page.
+The full text of the chapter about 'Das Falten' is included in the Analysis.

 A full version of this book can be accessed here.